javadelight/delight-main/README.md

  - Rise an [issue on the delight-main GitHub project](https://github.com/javadelight/delight-main/issues)
  - Write us: javadelight@pureleap.com
  - Call us: +61 3 8679 4733

+## Modules

+Use them individually or use them in combination.

+- [delight-async](https://github.com/javadelight/delight-async#delight-async): Foundations and utilities for building **asynchronous** applications
+- [delight-functional](https://github.com/javadelight/delight-functional#delight-functional): Foundations for developing Java code in a more **functional** way.